 Sales and deals run for each of the following companies all the time.
 Find them online, ask agents at hostel-run travel counters, i-Sites, and other activity booking sites across the country.
 Hostels and bars also partner up with these companies to run competitions and giveaways for passes, so keep an eye out for those, too!

 The following companies offer itineraries for each island separately or a combination of both:

 Passes have funny names like the Funky Chicken, the Sheep Dog, or Hokey Pokey.
-Base prices (before any kind of discount) range from $99 NZD to $1599 NZD.
-The number of combinations to choose from seems unlimited and can be sorted by the number of days and prices.
+Base prices (before any discount) range from $99 NZD to $1599 NZD.
+The number of combinations to choose from seems unlimited, and you can sort the options by the number of days and prices.

 Stray Bus offers unique, off-the-beaten-path stops and activities on their tours.
 For example, experiences exclusive to Stray include an overnight stay on a Maori meeting ground, an authentic farm-stay experience, or a wildlife stop-over on Stewart Island.

 Pre-discount prices for Stray bus passes range from $105 NZD to $1999 NZD.

 In addition to A-B buses and hop-on-hop-off buses, traditional tour buses shuttle groups of people to specific attractions.
 Tour buses can run for just a day trip or several days or weeks.
 These tours often plan every detail of your trip, including accommodations and meals.

 I have worked in a popular destination for these tour buses.
 It’s difficult to see masses of people descend on my beloved town, sometimes treating my coworkers and me like dirt, and then leave just a couple of hours later without truly learning anything about a place so dear to me.
 I swore I would never go on such a tour.